Average Per Person Giving in the Church

 As we discussed in a previous article, the relationship between resources and people follows a clear path as churches increase in size.

-An excellent way to quantify this relationship is by tracking per person or per capita giving—annual budget divided by average attendance (including children).
-For example, a church of 330 people with an annual budget of $860,000 will have giving that averages around $2,600 per person.
+For example, a church of 330 people with an annual operating budget of $860,000 will have average giving of around $2,600 per person.
 As we will discuss, another way to think about per person giving (hereafter PPG) is through the lens of a per person budget for the church.
-ChurchSalary will use the phrase “per person” instead of “per capita” to help us focus on the purpose of money in the church—reaching people for Christ.
+ChurchSalary deliberately chooses to use the phrase “per person” instead of “per capita” and “giving” instead of “budget” to help us focus on the purpose of money in the church—reaching and discipling people.

 Rough estimate